getnamo/Llama-Unreal/README.md

 $ make
 ```

-Then the .so or .lib file was copied into the `Libraries` directory and all the .h files were copied to the `Includes` directory.
+Then the .so or .lib file was copied into e.g. `ThirdParty/LlamaCpp/Win64/cpu` directory and all the .h files were copied to the `Includes` directory.